BarnabeLB/MERN-CRUD-try/README.md

 <br>
 `https://polar-sea-28137.herokuapp.com/`
 <br>
-credential are hardcoded for the moment so you can give it a go log in as  :
+credential are hardcoded for the moment so you can give it a go and login as  :
 <br>
 `login : plop`<br>
 `password : lol`